DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 };
 ```

-- Write a function that has a reference to a `box` structure as its formal argument
+a.
+Write a function that has a reference to a <code>box</code> structure as its formal argument
-and displays the value of each member.
+and displays the value of each member.</br>
-- Write a function that has a reference to a `box` structure as its formal argument
+b.
+Write a function that has a reference to a <code>box</code> structure as its formal argument
-and sets the `volume` member to the product of the other three dimensions.
+and sets the <code>volume</code> member to the product of the other three dimensions.

 </summary>